waldronlab/curatedMetagenomicData/docs/getting-started.md

 ## Accessing Data

 ### From within R
 *curatedMetagenomicData* and its related data can be accessed through `R` using `Bioconductor` and `ExperimentHub`.
-To install the necessary software see our install section.
+To install the necessary software see our install section above.

 With *curatedMetagenomicData* installed, you can access datasets through `R` like this: